 Lookman: Fifa approves Leicester City forward’s switch from England to Nigeria

-Ademola Lookman is no longer be eligible to represent England on the international level after Fifa granted his switch to the Nigeria senior national team.
+Ademola Lookman is no longer eligible to represent England at international level after Fifa granted his switch to the Nigeria senior national team.

 Lookman was born in London but qualified to represent the Super Eagles through his parents.

-The Leicester City forward played for England on the U-19, U-20 and U-21 levels.
+The Leicester City forward played for England at U19, U20 and U21 levels.
 Notably, he was part of the European team’s squad that won the 2017 Fifa U20 World Cup staged in South Korea.

 Editors' Picks